Wildlander-mod/Support/Docs/FAQ.md

 If you want to use Lizzy's Lighting preferences which are a lot lighter than standard - you can simply replace your Skyrim\enbseries folder with the one [here](https://cdn.discordapp.com/attachments/648152435197607938/860160020381040660/Lizzy_enbseries.rar)

-If you find interiors too dark using Lizzy's lighting preferences, you can adjust the  Ambientcolourfilteramountinterior as below.
-I find values between 0.25 for "poor" weather considtions and 0.6 for goog weather conditions give the best lighting.
+If you find interiors too dark using Lizzy's lighting preferences, you can adjust the  Ambientcolourfilteramountinterior as below (weather pane).
+I find values between 0.25 for "poor" weather considtions and 0.6 for good weather conditions give the best lighting.
 ![img](https://cdn.discordapp.com/attachments/348579473727160321/862377095372079154/enb_2021_07_07_17_58_17_35.png)

 For Nighteye Settings